-I started watching Death in Paradise recently, and at times I’d watch it and wonder, “Is Harry the Lizard real?”
-He seems very real, which had me wondering if it was possible to train a lizard in the way people train other animals for tv shows and movies, or if he was just created as a special effect.
+When I was watching Death in Paradise recently I’d watch it and wonder, “Is Harry the Lizard real?”
+He seems so real, it had me wondering if it was possible to train a lizard in the way people train other animals for tv shows and movies, or if he was just created as a special effect.

 As an interesting note, I’ve read that Harry was named after Prince Harry of the British Royal Family, though I haven’t found any official confirmation of that.